ArcadeHustle/RingEdge_NoKey_softmod/AES-lrw/README.md

 00000030: 61e0 f9c7 5d35 1683 8931 fa58 7dd9 beed  a...]5...1.X}...
 00000040: 0a

+A variant of the code has been created that does not need a keyfile, or a password, rather it can make use of a previosuly decrypted header file.
+$ python truecrypt_UseMasterKeys.py UpdatePartition UpdatePartition.img

+This is the pre-cursor to using an extracted master key from memory .

 ### AES LRW Key Recovery

 There are techniques to recover LRW and Tweak keys from memory...